 The Enchanted Lake

-Anatoly Konstantinovich Liadov was born in St. Petersburg, Russia, on April 29, 1855, and died in Polinovka in the Novgorod District on August 16, 1914.
 The Enchanted Lake was composed in 1908.
 Its dedicatee, Nikolai Tcherepnin, conducted the Great Hall of the Conservatory Orchestra in the premiere on February 21, 1909, in St. Petersburg.

 The score of The Enchanted Lake calls for 3 flutes, 2 oboes, 2 clarinets, 2 bassoons, 4 horns, timpani, bass drum, celesta, harp, and strings (first and second violins, violas, cellos, and double basses).

-Although no concrete documentation of a direct link between Kitezh and The Enchanted Lake exists, such a connection seems undeniable given the closeness of the two composers (they saw each other almost daily in St. Petersburg), and the similarity of the two works in subject manner and orchestration.
+Although no concrete documentation of a direct link between Kitezh and The Enchanted Lake exists, such a connection seems undeniable given the closeness of the two composers (they saw each other almost daily in St. Petersburg) and the similarity between the two works in subject manner and orchestration.
 One could even see The Enchanted Lake as a farewell tribute to Rimsky (and to his love for Wagner), since Rimsky died while Liadov was completing it, and the premiere took place exactly eight months to the day after Rimsky’s passing, conducted by another member of Rimsky’s posse, Nikolai Tcherepnin (1873-1945).

+Liadov provided no explicit program for The Enchanted Lake, but it has been suggested that it could be a response to a painting by Russian landscape artist Arseny Meshchersky (1834-1902).
 The actual lake Liadov had in mind was Lake Ilmen, south of St. Petersburg in the Novgorod region, where he spent many pleasant summers at an estate that belonged to his wealthy wife.
-“How purely picturesque it is—with bountiful stars over the mysteries in the depths,” he wrote.
-“But most important—it is uninhabited, without entreaties and complaints: only nature—cold, malevolent, but fantastic as a fairy tale.
-One must feel the change of colors, the chiaroscuro, the incessantly changeable stillness and seeming immobility.”
+“How purely picturesque it is — with bountiful stars over the mysteries in the depths,” he wrote.
+“One must feel the change of colors, the chiaroscuro, the incessantly changeable stillness and seeming immobility.”

 “It is my ideal to find the supernatural in art,” Liadov once said.
 “Art is the realm of the unreal.
-Art is a fantasy, a fairy-tale, a dragon, a water-fairy, a wood-demon—give me something unreal and I shall be happy.”
+Art is a fantasy, a fairy-tale, a dragon, a water-fairy, a wood-demon — give me something unreal and I shall be happy.”

 Harlow Robinson

 Harlow Robinson is an author, lecturer, and Matthews Distinguished University Professor of History, Emeritus, at Northeastern University.
 His books include Sergei Prokofiev: A Biography and Russians in Hollywood, Hollywood’s Russians.
-His essays and reviews have appeared in the Boston GlobeNew York TimesLos Angeles TimesCineaste, and Opera News, and he has written program notes for the Boston Symphony Orchestra, Los Angeles Philharmonic, New York Philharmonic, and Metropolitan Opera.
+His essays and reviews have appeared in the Boston Globe, New York Times, Los Angeles Times, Cineaste, and Opera News, and he has written program notes for the Boston Symphony Orchestra, Los Angeles Philharmonic, New York Philharmonic, and Metropolitan Opera.

 The first American performance of The Enchanted Lake was given by the Russian Symphony Orchestra on November 16, 1910, in New York City.